geoffreytools/type-lenses/README.md

 ### `FindPaths`

-Return the union of every possible path leading to the `needle` (or every possible path if it is omitted).
+Return the union of every possible path leading to the `needle`.

 #### Syntax
 `FindPaths<T, Needle?, From?>`